JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 }
 ```

-> Tick repeats as many times as the observed number of bodies and stores joint data of body. <br>
+> In Tick function, for loop repeats as many times as the observed number of bodies and stores joint data of body. <br>
 > After that, stores the data by repeating as many times as the number of body joints. <br>
+> count of bodies * count of joints(25) <br>
 > this project assumes there is only one body. <br>

 #